girvel/fallen/tech/texting/_doc.md

 # Texting module

-Provides functionality for turning raw text into displayable in-game entities. `tech.texting` is an idiomatic way to display text, because it is much more robust in comparison to direct `love.graphics.printf` call.
+Provides functionality for turning raw text into displayable in-game entities. `tech.texting` is an idiomatic way to display text; in comparison to direct `love.graphics.printf` call, it handles fully functional entities that can be interacted with, animated, moved etc.

 ## Overview